Australia - A Continent for a Nation

 At the time of federation and for a few decades thereafter the governor-general was appointed by the British monarch following nomination by the British government.
 It was normal practice for the governor-general to act as the representative and to report to the British government and this process was accepted by the Australian government and parliament until the Imperial Conference of 1926, at which time the system was revised to accord to the independent sovereignty of Australia and other Realms.

-Under our constitution (section 61), "The executive power of the Commonwealth is vested in the Queen and is exercisable by the governor-general as the Queen's representative..."
+Under our constitution (section 61), "The executive power of the Commonwealth is vested in the King and is exercisable by the governor-general as the King's representative..."

 Our constitution does not mention a prime minister or Cabinet because the governor-general is advised by what is termed an executive council established by section 62 of the constitution.
 The governor-general normally chairs the council.
 The executive council is the equivalent of the privy council in the UK and comprises ministers and parliamentary secretaries but not, as in the UK, the leader of the opposition.